 Spambrella has implemented new technology to help protect you from specific threats that are distributed via email, including phishing and targeted attack–emails sent to your org/business community to trick people into giving up their network credentials.
 These messages and the websites they link to often look legitimate, even to the discerning eye, because they may use your own logos and valid email addresses and other contact information.

-Spambrella URL Defense protects users and the organisations network resources by blocking access to malicious websites.
+Spambrella URL Defense protects users and organizations network resources by blocking access to malicious websites.
 Links in all email messages are evaluated using a variety of sophisticated techniques to determine the likelihood that they lead back to phishing or malware websites.

 If links can’t be definitively classified as safe when the message is received, the URL is rewritten so that clicking it will cause URL Defense to evaluate the linked website a second time.
 If the link is safe, you will see no difference.